 ‘Breathe!
 Just breathe!’
 This is what we all hear when we experience an emotion that is different from normal.
 Angry?
 Just breathe!
 Anxious?
 Just breathe!
 Scared?
 Just breathe!
-So, what is it about breathing that helps calms us down?
+So, what is it about control breathing that helps calms us down?
 And why must one breathe “consciously” when the body does it for us anyway?
 Let’s find out.

 There are several studies that show how deep and conscious breathing can be beneficial to physical and mental health.
 Breathing is both a voluntary and involuntary action – it happens unconsciously and consciously.
 This means that your body does it for you when you don’t pay attention to it, and you can also be mindful about it and control its speed, flow, etc.

-Neuroscience says that the act of breathing consciously can pave a way to enhanced immunity, induce the state of relaxation, create emotional stability, improve heart and respiratory health; and is also an antidote to depression .
+Neuroscience says that the act of slow deep breathing consciously can pave a way to enhanced immunity, induce the state of relaxation, create emotional stability, improve heart rate and respiratory health; and is also an antidote to depression .

 What Is Pranayam?

-Pranayam is a yoga technique that puts you in control of your breathing.
+It is a yoga technique that puts you in control of your breathing.
 The word “pranayam” itself means “extension of life force”.
-It involves various ways of controlled and conscious breathing, with a goal to detach oneself from the chaos of the outside world for the brief period during which one is practicing it .
+It involves various ways of controlled and conscious inhalation and exhalation, with a goal to detach oneself from the chaos of the outside world for the brief period during which one is practicing it .

 The Science Behind Pranayam